 8. Launch and Manage Your Challenge

-If you've already answered the questions and completed the previous 7 steps, you're ready to launch your challenge.
+If you've already answered the questions and completed the previous seven steps, you're ready to launch your challenge.
 To make sure it goes smoothly, make a list of all your action steps and deadlines.
 Here's where a trusty project management system comes in handy.
-We love asana.
+We love Asana.

 You can download our free 8-Step Customer Challenge Planning Worksheet to help you plan your own challenge by clicking on the box below: